opendxl/opendxl-pxgrid-client-python/pydoc/_sources/basicancclearendpointpolicyexample.rst.txt

 The received results are displayed.

-If no policy been associated with the endpoint before the example is run, an ``Exception`` is raised and output similar to the following should appear:
+If no policy has been associated with the endpoint before the example is run, output similar to the following should appear:

     .. parsed-literal::

-        Error: mac address is not associated with a policy error associated with ip 192.168.1.1 (0)
+        Error: mac address is not associated with a policy error associated with mac 00:11:22:33:44:55 (0)

 Details
 *******